Monte Carlo Quantum Computing: Bi-Fermion Rebits

-Before concluding this section, for the sake of mathematical formality and rigor, let us spell out the construction of tensor product Hilbert spaces as well as an explicit ground state homophysics between a system of many quantum bi-fermions and a system of many rectified bi-fermions.
+For the sake of mathematical formality and rigor, let us spell out the construction of tensor product Hilbert spaces as well as an explicit ground state homophysics between a system of many quantum bi-fermions and a system of many rectified bi-fermions.
 From the two-dimensional Hilbert spaces $\{\calQ_i\}_{i=1}^n$ of $n\in\mathbb{N}$ distinguishable quantum bi-fermions,

 the tensor product Hilbert space ${\mathsmaller{\bigotimes}}_{i=1}^n\calQ_i\defeq F(\prod_{i=1}^n\!\calQ_i)/{\raisebox{-.2\height}{$\simX{Q}$}}$ is constructed to describe the whole quantum system of $n$ bi-fermions, which is the quotient of the free vector space $F(\prod_{i=1}^n\!\calQ_i)$ generated by the Cartesian product set $\prod_{i=1}^n\!\calQ_i$ \cite{Lang02} over the tensor equivalence relation ``{\raisebox{-.2\height}{$\simX{Q}$}}'' that is characterized by the following equations \cite{Lang02}, $\forall(u_1,\cdots\!,u_n)\in F(\prod_{i=1}^n\!\calQ_i)$, $\forall u'_i\in\calQ_i$,